entropy-research/Devon/README.md

 It's as easy as that.

 Don't worry, the agent will be able to only access files and folders in the directory you started it from.
-You can also correct it while its performing actions.
+You can also correct it while it's performing actions.

 # Features
 - Multi file editing